meweli/nodepop/README.md

 ## Overview

 This repository implements an add API.
-This API provides developers a set of tools for accessing a collection of adds in various ways, as well as the option to create new ones.
+This API provides developers a set of tools for accessing a collection of adds in various ways.

 ## Installation and setting up